guidosassaroli/language-guided_motionplanning/README.md

 To run the demo just execute this:

-`python mvp.py --cmd "move the robot close to the blue circle" --controller grid`
+`python main.py --cmd "move the robot close to the blue circle" --controller grid --parser rule`

 To run the demo with the MPC controller use:

-`python mvp.py --cmd "move the robot close to the blue circle" --controller mpc`
+`python main.py --cmd "move the robot close to the blue circle" --controller mpc --parser rule`

 The system:
 - Parses the sentence (color + shape + relation)